vboyev-MSFT/defender-docs/defender-endpoint/minimum-requirements.md

 #### IP stack

-IPv4 (Internet Protocol Version 4) stack must be enabled on devices for communication to the Defender for Endpoint cloud service to work as expected.
+Internet Protocol Version 4 (IPv4) stack must be enabled on devices for communication to the Defender for Endpoint cloud service to work as expected.

-Alternatively, if you must use an IPv6-only configuration, consider adding dynamic IPv6/IPv4 transitional mechanisms, such as DNS64/NAT64 to ensure end-to-end IPv6 connectivity to Microsoft 365 without any other network reconfiguration.
+Alternatively, if you must use an Internet Protocol Version 6 (IPv6) only configuration, consider adding dynamic IPv6/IPv4 transitional mechanisms, such as DNS64/NAT64 to ensure end-to-end IPv6 connectivity to Microsoft 365 without any other network reconfiguration.

 #### Internet connectivity